iotaledger/identity.rs/bindings/wasm/README.md

 * `examples` folder<br>
   Example code

-The build process is defined by run scripts contained in the artifacts `package.json` file .
+The build process is defined by run scripts contained in the artifacts `package.json` file.
 The build process for the `nodejs` and `web` runtimes, consists of the following steps:

 * cargo build of the crate with target wasm32-unknown-unknown